code11/engine/docs/docs/concepts/state.md

 Engine strongly recommends keeping a single source of truth for an application's state.
-State of the app when it has just started up (aka initial state) can be given to [Engine](/docs/implementations/react) when it is instantiated:
+State of the app when it has just started up (aka initial state) can be given when it is instantiated:

 ```diff
 import { engine } from "@c11/engine.runtime";